Multimedia Technology Wiki: Component Description

 • Supports any input resolution

-• Supports bypass mode for the same input/output format
+• Supports bypass mode with the same input/output format

 • Supports BT.601/BT.709/BT.2020 color space standards